FChia11/gradstudent/content/post/getting-started/index.md

 PGI emphasises the association between a specific geographic region and the product name.
 At least one phase of production, processing, or preparation takes place within the region.
 Westfälischer Knochenschinken PGI ham, produced in Westphalia, Germany, exemplifies this category.
 While the meat used in the ham does not exclusively come from animals born and reared in that specific region, adherence to traditional practices ensures the creation of a distinctive product.

-Geographical indications for spirit drinks protect the names of beverages originating from particular countries, regions, or localities.
+Geographical Indications for spirit drinks protect the names of beverages originating from particular countries, regions, or localities.
 Irish Whiskey GI, for instance, has a longstanding tradition of brewing, distilling, and maturing in Ireland, while the raw materials employed need not be exclusive to that region.

 EU quality schemes play a crucial role in preserving the authenticity of traditional products and the knowledge associated with their production.
 By linking the product names to their specific regions, these schemes protect against imitation and misuse, ensuring that consumers can trust the origin and quality of the products they purchase.
 The strict regulations governing PDO and PGI require adherence to traditional production methods, helping to safeguard centuries-old practices and traditional know-how.